21 Perfect Things to Do in Tuscaloosa, Alabama (+ Travel Guide!)

 Image: Paul W. Bryant Museum.
 Amy Meredith [CC BY-ND 2.0], via Flickr

-Run, don’t walk, to the Children’s Hands-On Museum if you’ve got kids from the age of, well, just born to about 13 years old.
+Run, don’t walk, to the Children’s Hands-On Museum – one of the best Tuscaloosa places to visit if you’ve got kids from the ages of 0-13!

-From pretending to be a doctor and learning about labs to driving tractors on the farm to selling produce at the Farmer’s Market, there are so many different nooks and crannies for their imagination to run wild.
+From pretending to be a doctor and learning about labs, to driving tractors on the farm and selling produce at the Farmer’s Market, there are so many different nooks and crannies for their imagination to run wild!

-The museum also hold regular kid’s events throughout the year, including holiday crafts, storytelling times, New Year’s Eve for kids and more.
+The museum also holds regular kid’s events throughout the year, including holiday crafts, storytelling times, New Year’s Eve for kids, and more.

 Trees in front of a river at Lake Lurleen State Park

-Image: Bart Everson from New Orleans, Louisiana, USA [CC BY]
+Image: Bart Everson from New Orleans, Louisiana, USA [CC BY 2.0]

-Of course you can just come to browse the children’s sections and let them get lost in a good chapter book, but even more importantly, the library holds kid’s events throughout the week to engage the local kid’s community in reading and learning.
+Of course, you can just come to browse the children’s sections and let them get lost in a good chapter book.

 If you’ve got a baby or toddler, there are weekly storytime activities where you can join your child and listen to some age-appropriate tales and meet new friends.